RIR360/development/journal/2025/april.md

 - Don't force things, instead keep doing your part.
 - Things will be easier if you do it with proper plan.
 - Things will be a disaster if it's not planned properly.
+- Starting with the minimum visual product is life saving.